cpinitiative/usaco-guide/content/3_Bronze/Time_Comp.md

 ## Complexity Calculations

 We want a method of how many operations it takes to run each algorithm, in terms of the input size $n$.
-Fortunately, this can be done relatively easily using [Big O Notation](https://en.wikipedia.org/wiki/Big_O_notation), which expresses worst-case complexity as a function of $n$ as $n$ gets arbitrarily large.
+Fortunately, this can be done relatively easily using [Big O Notation](https://en.wikipedia.org/wiki/Big_O_notation), which expresses worst-case time complexity as a function of $n$ as $n$ gets arbitrarily large.
 Complexity is an upper bound for the number of steps an algorithm requires as a function of the input size.
 In Big O notation, we denote the complexity of a function as $O(f(n))$, where $f(n)$ is a function without constant factors or lower-order terms.
 We'll see some examples of how this works, as follows.

+(ben - formal definition of big O? constant factors don't **have** to be omitted)

 The following code is $O(1)$, because it executes a constant number of operations.